What is Hard Water? Hard Water Facts

-- Add a layer of crushed eggshells (sanitized), the layer of dolomite, and a second layer of limestone.
+- Add a layer of crushed eggshells (sanitized), a layer of dolomite, and the second layer of limestone.

-- Connect a carbon dioxide (CO2) tank with regulator to your aerator line.
+- Connect a carbon dioxide (CO2) tank with the regulator to your aerator line.

 - Bubble CO2 continuously through the layers until you achieve the water hardness levels you desire, by measuring with a water hardness meter.